chrisglein/chrisglein.github.io/heist/rules.md

 ### 3. DRAW CHIPS
 Draw 2 chips from the bag and without looking at them place them on the table.

+If a player chip is revealed, treat it as a +1 and draw another chip from the bag.

 At times you may need to draw a chip when there are no chips remaining in the bag.
 When this happens, return all chips from the play area _except the ones already drawn for this test_ to the bag.
 Then proceed drawing.

 ### 4. PLAY SKILL CARDS